Pictures of Baby Cradle Cap

 How to treat cradle cap?

 Most pediatricians will likely tell you not to do anything about it.
-However, if the cradle cap really bothers you, try shampooing your baby's hair 2-4 times a week with a mild shampoo like this one, brushing the hair with a soft brush (like this one) or rubbing a soft towel through the hair.
+However, if the cradle cap really bothers you, try shampooing your baby's hair 2-4 times a week with a mild shampoo, brushing the hair with a soft brush, or rubbing a soft towel through the hair.

 Some people also find that rubbing their baby's head with olive oil or almond moisturizing oil can help get rid of cradle cap.
 Usually people rub on the oil, let it sit for 15-20 minutes, use a soft hair brush on the scalp, and then lightly wash off the oil with a mild baby shampoo.